OliverMaerz/elevio/README.md

 Before using the application the `conf/api.conf.sample` needs to be copied over to `conf/api.conf` and the API key and token you want to use need to be specified.

-The application was written using the Play 2.7 framework in IntelliJ - so reviewing it in IntelliJ should work out of the box.
+The application was written using the Play 2.7 framework.

 #### Articles menu